Leo Tolstoy

 The violence that results in a semblance of justice only moves people further away from the possibility of leading a just life without violence.

-Human beings are rational beings and therefore can lead their lives guided by reason, and must inevitably replace violence with free consent.
-Every violence they commit delays this.
+Human beings are rational beings who are therefore capable of leading lives guided by reason, and must inevitably replace violence with free consent.
+Every act of violence they commit delays this.

 Themes & Sources